natanschneider/pomodorish/README.md

 #  Pomodoro Timer
-## made in Javascript

-Work for 25 minutes, take a 5-minute break.
+Work for 25 minutes, take a 5-minute break. <br>

 What is being done in development branch: <br>
 Style improvements. <br>
-TO-DO List. <br>
+TO-DO List.